Home » Posts tagged 'alasdair macleod' (Page 5)

 Cyber wars and all that

-Behind the Huawei story, we must not forget there is a wider financial war being waged by America against China and Russia.
+Cyber wars and all that Behind the Huawei story, we must not forget there is a wider financial war being waged by America against China and Russia.
 Stories about China’s banks being short of dollars are incorrect: the shortage is of inward capital flows to support the US Government’s budget deficit.
-By attracting those global portfolio flows instead, China’s Belt and Road Initiative threatens US Government finances, so the financial war and associated disinformation can be expected to escalate.
-Hong Kong is likely to be in the firing line, due to its role in providing China with access to international finance.
+By attracting those global […]

 The US Government Debt Crisis

-This article explains why the US Government is ensnared in a debt trap from which there is no escape.
+The US Government Debt Crisis This article explains why the US Government is ensnared in a debt trap from which there is no escape.
 Its finances are spiralling out of control.
 In the context of a rapidly slowing global economy, the budget deficit can only be financed by QE and bank credit expansion.
-Do not draw comfort from trade protectionism: it will not prevent the trade deficit increasing at the expense of domestic production, unless you believe there will be an unlikely resurgence in personal saving rates.
-We can now begin to see how the debt crisis will evolve, leading to the destruction of the dollar.
+Do not […]

 Golden Straws In The Wind

-Life in the world of gold bullion is full of mysteries.
+Golden Straws In The Wind Life in the world of gold bullion is full of mysteries.
 Each mystery is like a straw in the wind, which individually means little, but tempting us to speculate there’s a greater meaning behind it all.
-Yes, there is a far greater game in play, taking Kipling’s aphorism to a higher level.
+Yes, there is a far greater game in play, taking Kipling’s aphorism to a […]

 ECB Inflationists are Crippling Europe

-Last week, the ECB announced the reintroduction of targeted long-term refinancing operations for the third time.
+ECB Inflationists are Crippling Europe Last week, the ECB announced the reintroduction of targeted long-term refinancing operations for the third time.
 TLTRO-III is scheduled to start from next September.
 The idea is to make yet more money available for the banks at attractive rates on condition they increase their lending to non-financial entities.
+The policy […]

 Can the EU Survive the Next Financial Crisis?